Introduction to Ayurveda - Los Angeles and Orange County

-Dr. Mark Vinick - Registered Master Ayurvedic Specialist
+Dr. Mark Vinick - Clinical Ayurvedic Specialist (CAS)

 Dr. Mark Vinick has been an Ayurvedic practitioner for more than 25 years.
 He is a graduate of the California College of Ayurveda, and also is a long time student of the renowned Ayurvedic physician, Vaidya RK Mishra.
 He is considered a leading practitioner in the SVA Ayurveda tradition.
 He is a certified practitioner by the National Association of Ayurvedic medicine, and the California Association of Ayurvedic medicine, where he served as president for 3 years, and was on the board of directors for over 8 years.
 He is also certified by the Association of Ayurvedic Professionals of North America, at their highest level of certification, as a master registered Ayurvedic practitioner.